 Our most recent project - Junction Geo - is aiming to find solutions on the community level, and support residents in reducing GHG emissions from heating and cooling homes, by bringing district-based geoexchange systems to the Junction area.
 (To see how geoexchange heating and cooling works, click here.)

 Junction Geo was selected by the Centre for Social Innovation (CSI) Agents of Change: Climate Solutions accelerator program as a promising project for reducing GHGs.
 The program is supported and funded by the Ministry of Environment and Climate Change (MOECC).
 Our project is also receiving the proceeds from this year's Function in the Junction, an annual fundraising event organized by Junction Residents Association.

 Green 13 has been working with the Public Good Initiative (PGI), a public policy consultancy connected with the University of Toronto’s Public Policy Graduate Program.
-The PGI team is conducting research on existing district-based geoexchange projects in North America and Europe and identifying current geoexchange policies and regulations.
+The PGI team conducted research on district geoexchange systems and produced an excellent report Implementing District Geoexchange Systems in Canada: An Examination of Opportunities and Constraints.